Schollmayer/crane-resistor-calculator/README.md

 # Crane Braking Transistor and Resistor Calculator
-This tool helps select the braking transistor and resistor when using Yaskawa drives on hoist applications.
+This tool helps select the Yaskawa CR700 drive, external braking transistor, and braking resistor for a given hoist application.

 ## Backlog